JustAGhosT/phoenixvc-idea-generator/docs/migration/accessibility-guidelines.md

 - Test with high contrast mode
 - Test with text zoom (up to 200%)
 - Test with reduced motion settings
+- Test with different viewport sizes

-## Accessibility Checklist
+## Component-Specific Accessibility Checklists

-For each migrated component, complete this accessibility checklist:
+### Form Components

+- [ ] Labels are programmatically associated with inputs
+- [ ] Required fields are indicated both visually and programmatically
+- [ ] Error messages are linked to inputs using `aria-describedby`
+- [ ] Error states use `aria-invalid="true"`
+- [ ] Form groups use `fieldset` and `legend` where appropriate
-- [ ] Component uses semantic HTML
+- [ ] Custom form controls have proper ARIA roles and states

+### Interactive Components

-- [ ] Interactive elements are keyboard accessible
+- [ ] All interactive elements are keyboard accessible
+- [ ] Focus states are clearly visible
-- [ ] ARIA attributes are used appropriately
+- [ ] Custom keyboard shortcuts are documented and don't conflict with browser/screen reader shortcuts
+- [ ] Drag and drop interfaces have keyboard alternatives
-- [ ] Color contrast meets WCAG AA standards (4.5:1)
+- [ ] Tooltips and popovers are accessible via keyboard
+- [ ] Modal dialogs trap focus and can be dismissed with ESC key

+### Data Visualization Components

-- [ ] Component doesn't rely on color alone to convey information
+- [ ] Charts have appropriate text alternatives
-- [ ] Text is resizable up to 200% without loss of content
+- [ ] Data tables use proper table structure with headers
-- [ ] Component works with screen readers
+- [ ] Interactive visualizations can be navigated with keyboard
-- [ ] Component supports high contrast mode
+- [ ] Color is not the only means of conveying information
-- [ ] Component respects reduced motion preferences
+- [ ] Patterns or textures supplement color differences
-- [ ] Automated accessibility tests pass
+- [ ] Critical information is available in text format

 ## Resources